We’ve already put together a guide outlining what the best materials for an outdoor dog potty area might be.

 Once you have the area marked and cleared, you want to lay down some weed barrier to stop weeds coming through.

-Cut the plastic to size, or lay it down through the area in strips.
+Cut the barrier to size, or lay it down through the area in strips.

 4. Lay down and fasten an edging or border to the area